Retirement planning checklist: Managing retirement accounts

 • Provide your most trusted loved ones with the combination to your home safe or access to a safety deposit box.

-• Discuss your legal documents in detail with an Ameriprise financial advisor as it is important for your advisor to understand your needs and goals.
+• Discuss your legal documents in detail with a financial advisor to help them more fully understand your needs and goals.

 Identify all open accounts

 If you haven't been keeping track of your retirement and other financial accounts, it may seem daunting to get organized.
-But a few simple steps can make creating a retirement planning checklist manageable:
+But a few simple steps can make completing your retirement planning checklist manageable:

 • Register for online access to your accounts.
 It’s a good idea to do this for all of your financial accounts so that you can easily retrieve the information you need.

 • Make a list of former employers.
-If you think you may have a forgotten account, get the phone number from your former employer's website and call the HR or Benefits department.
-They should have records to help you locate the account.
+If you think you may have a forgotten account, get the phone number from your former employer's website and call the HR or Benefits department to help you locate the account.

 • Gather your tax paperwork from previous years.
 You may have evidence of an account you rolled over or a contribution you deducted.